dask/dask/docs/source/index.rst

 Dask
 ====

+The word "Dask" comes from a combination of "DAG" (for directed acyclic graph) and "task."

 **Dask enables parallel computing** through task scheduling and blocked algorithms.
 This allows developers to write complex parallel algorithms and execute them in parallel either on a modern multi-core machine or on a distributed cluster.